Behavioral standards and residence hall policies

 F.2 Empty alcohol containers

 Being in possession of empty alcohol containers is prohibited in the residence halls.

 F.3 In the presence of drugs

-Being present in a residence hall space where consumption, possession, distribution, or sale of drugs, narcotics, or other controlled substances or the possession of drug paraphernalia is prohibited.
+Being present where consumption, possession, distribution, or sale of drugs, or other controlled substances or drug paraphernalia in a residence hall space is taking place.